Home » Type » Soups + Stews » Vegan Corn Chowder

 • Once done, let cool for a few minutes and remove the bay leaves.

-• Lastly, transfer 2 – 3 cups of the soup to a blender and puree.
+• Lastly, transfer 2 – 3 cups of the soup to a blender and puree (or use an immersion blender).
 Add the puree back to the soup and enjoy!

 Serving Suggestions